engity-com/bifroest/docs/reference/cli/recording/export.md

 Includes [all general flags](../index.md#general-flags).

 <<flag("expectedProducerId", "string", id_prefix="recording-export-", heading=3)>>
 External trust anchor containing exactly 64 hexadecimal characters.
 Obtain this value through an independently trusted channel.
+It is the lowercase hexadecimal SHA-256 digest of the RFC 4253 binary SSH public-key blob, which is the decoded Base64 field of the provisioned OpenSSH public-key line.
 A producer ID or public key embedded in the artifact is not a trust anchor.

 Either this flag or `--allowUntrusted` is required.